vilroi/tsubame/README.md

 Please do not rename the file, or the program produced will not work.

-As stated earlier, any files to be embedded should be placed in `data/`, and the approprivate variables in `config.go` should be updated.
+As stated earlier, any files to be embedded should be placed in `data/`, and the appropriate variables in `config.go` should be updated.

 ```go
 //go:embed data